-All applicants must identify a community partner that is engaged in the design and execution of the project as well as in the interpretation and publication of findings.
+A Community Partner is defined as a community organization outside of academic institutions involved with services and activities related to HIV and mental health such as advocacy, community support services, or any community work related to ending the HIV epidemic in South Florida and beyond.
+All applicants must identify a community partner and demonstrate how they will engage that partner in the design and execution of the project as well as in the interpretation and dissemination of findings.
 Community partners can be engaged at varying levels including as Community Advisory Boards, Co-I, consultants, or Site PIs for data collection in community-based participatory research, with corresponding budget allocation based on scope of work.
-Community partners could be individuals with lived expertise and/or individuals involved in implementation of HIV/MH services (i.e, implementation partners).
+Community partners may be individuals with lived expertise and/or individuals involved in implementation of HIV/MH services (i.e., implementation partners).
 The proposal must explain a) how the project will engage the community/local agencies, b) the role of the proposed community partner(s) or agency(ies), and c) how the findings may impact and be disseminated to the community.
 Applicants are encouraged to identify and correspond with their community partner or agency early in the proposal development process.
 The proposal must include a letter of support from the community partner or agency.